 SDUB is responsible for the approval of applications regarding embargo (up to 12 months) and prolongation of the embargo period on behalf of the PhD School.

-Further information about procedures for submission, copyright rules, etc. is available on SDUB's website no later than two months before the expected submission date.
-It is important that this deadline be adhered to, so the assessment committee can be appointed by the submission date.
+Further information about procedures for submission, copyright rules, etc. is available on SDUB's website

 Assessment committee